cnabio/cnab-spec/806-security-known-implementations.md

 ---
-title: CNAB Security: Known implementations
+title: Known implementations for CNAB Security
-weight: 304
+weight: 806
 ---

 The security implementation prescribes the structure and format that trust metadata SHOULD follow, but _not_ which specific implementations should be used.
-This document presents known implementations of the CNAB security specification, and as more projects implement the specification, they will be added here.
+This document is non-normative, and presents known implementations of the CNAB security specification.
+As more projects implement the specification, they will be added here.

 ### [Signy][signy]